ConanBacterium/BCThesis/weeklymeetings.md

 https://github.com/BMIRDS/deepslide

+* [11th of April 2023 (#april-11th)

 * [19th of March 2023 (pre weekly-meetings](#march-19th)

 * [12th of March 2023 (pre weekly-meetings](#march-12th)

 * [7th March 2023 (progress as of 7th March, pre weekly-meetings)](#march-7th)

+### April 11th
+Changed project I'm replicating to this one https://arxiv.org/pdf/1802.00752.pdf#page=8&zoom=100,180,801.
+Only using 1 encoder though, EfficientNet, for computation time.

+I make their data greyscale to make it look like mine, and I only do brightness augmentations.
+I saved the encodings for 15 brightness augmentations and now just need to train model on it.

+Changed annotation process for FungAI (again).
+This time it's going fast because I annotate it myself.

 ### March 19th